sns3/sns3-satellite/README.md

 Satellite Network Simulator 3 (SNS3) is a satellite network extension to Network Simulator 3 (ns-3) platform.
 SNS3 was initially developed by Magister Solutions under ESA contact.

+# License

+SNS3 is distributed under the GPLv3 license.

 # Installation Manual

 SNS3 is built as an extension module to the [NS3](https://www.nsnam.org/) network simulator; so their [installation instructions](https://www.nsnam.org/docs/release/3.28/tutorial/html/getting-started.html) apply, particularly concerning the dependencies.
 They are repeated here for convenience and proper integration of SNS3.